Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 What are the dangers for nature?

-The toxic red-brown gas No2 not only poses dangers to humans but also to our environment.
+The toxic red-brown gas No2 poses dangers not only to humans but also to our environment.

 This process will contribute to the acidification of soils and lakes, and to the formation of acid rain.